matthewstokeley/inview/README.md

 #{section}-in-view
 ```

-When the section enters the viewport, the section `id` plus the string `-in-view` is emitted.
+When the section enters the viewport, the section `id` concatenated with the string `-in-view` is emitted.

 ---